Robert Ramspeck

-Robert C. Word Ramspeck (September 5, 1890 – September 10, 1972) was an American politician and businessman.
+Robert C. Word Ramspeck (September 5, 1890 – September 10, 1972) was an American politician and businessman who served nine terms in the United States House of Representatives from Georgia.

+Biography

 Ramspeck was born in Decatur, Georgia.
 As a young man he was a federal police officer.
 He was admitted to the bar in 1920.

+Political career

 He would go on to be a Democratic congressman from Georgia from 1929 to 1945.
 In the period of 1941 to 1945 he was House Majority Whip.

+Later career

 He also was very active in air lines and resigned from the United States Congress in 1945 to pursue his involvement in Eastern Air Lines where he worked until 1966, as vice-president from 1953 to 1961 and later consultant.
 Ramspeck was also an active Civitan.
 Additionally, he served as chairman of the United States Civil Service Commission from March 16, 1951 until resigning on December 31, 1952.

+Death and burial

 He died while on a visit to Castor, Louisiana, and was buried in Decatur Cemetery.